Dr Julien Drouart

 The fantastic lighting effect shortly before the darkness

-A commendable concept, but difficult to access for the beginner
+A commendable concept, but difficult to access for beginners

 Frequent technical problems that leave the visitor in the dark